-While the release date is up in the air, we’re pretty confident that players will be returning to the Hyrule seen in the original Breath of the Wild.
+While there’s a lot we don’t know about The Legend of Zelda: Tears of the Kingdom‘s gameplay, we’re pretty confident that players will be returning to the Hyrule seen in the original Breath of the Wild.
 Eiji Aonuma said that he would love to visit the world again and introduce new gameplay concepts alongside a new story.
-He later went on to say that Breath of the Wild 2 will indeed be a “continuation” of the original, meaning we should expect to see more of the Hyrule we’ve come to know and love over the past few years.
+He later went on to say that The Legend of Zelda: Tears of the Kingdom will indeed be a “continuation” of the original, meaning we should expect to see more of the Hyrule we’ve come to know and love over the past few years.

-One thing everyone picked up from the trailer is the fact that this entry is looking to be a much darker adventure than its predecessor.
+One thing everyone picked up from the reveal trailer is the fact that this entry is looking to be a much darker adventure than its predecessor.
 Aonuma went on to confirm this, saying the entry will be similar to The Legend of Zelda: Majora’s Mask in tone — easily the darkest and most disturbing game in the series.
-How exactly that will play out is unknown, however, it’s been confirmed that it will not tie into Majora’s Mask in any way.
+How exactly that will play out is unknown.
+However, it’s been confirmed that it will not tie into Majora’s Mask in any way.
 It might be going for a similar aesthetic, but that doesn’t mean any story elements from the hit Nintendo 64 title will make an appearance.

 Apparently, the driving factor for making a Breath of the Wild sequel came from the development team conjuring up too many DLC ideas.
 While DLC works to add small changes to a game — it essentially functions as an expansion — you’re often limited to the existing structure of the title.
 Aonuma said that the team had some big changes they wanted to implement, but they couldn’t do this using DLC.
 As time went on and more ideas began percolating, it became clear that a new game was the only way to make these a reality.

 As soon as the trailer was revealed at E3 2019, the internet exploded with rumors and speculation.
-Not all of it is reliable, but we’ve compiled a shortlist of the most realistic rumblings.
+Not all of it is reliable, but we’ve compiled a list of the most realistic rumblings.
 Nintendo hasn’t commented either way about the following claims, so it’s possible that some of these great ideas might make it into the final product:

-- The E3 trailer shows Link and Zelda exploring some sort of underground chamber, but Zelda looks markedly different than we remember.
+- The reveal trailer shows Link and Zelda exploring some sort of underground chamber, but Zelda looks markedly different than we remember.
 Her hair has been cut short into a type of bob, and fans are speculating that’s because she will be a playable character.
 Shorter hair has less of a chance of clipping into other objects and makes it easier to pull off a clean look without any janky animation.
 We’re not sure how likely this is — but we can’t deny it would be great to run around Hyrule as someone other than Link.

-- Watching Link and Zelda together in the trailer gave some fans the impression that this might be a co-op title.
+- Watching Link and Zelda together in the reveal trailer gave some fans the impression that this might be a co-op title.
 Aonuma was asked about this possibility and didn’t give a direct answer.
 While it probably won’t be the driving force of the game, we’re hopeful that you’ll be able to partner up with a friend this time around.

 - Several cave paintings seem to reference a time before the Calamity occurred.
 Does this mean the title could be a prequel to the original?